-The Uncertainty Principle When selling or buying a business
+The Uncertainty Principle when selling or buying a business

 The Uncertainty Principle, according to Wikipedia, is a variety of mathematical inequalities used in Quantum mechanics.
 As I have almost no understanding of Quantum mechanics I am unable to use it effectively except I heard it paraphrased the other day with an explanation that “the more precisely you study and learn something, the less you know.”

-I think the Uncertainty Principle is so adapt as I work with sellers and buyers of a business, that is, the more precisely a seller studies and learns their business as they try to sell, the less they know.
+I think the Uncertainty Principle is so adapt as I work with sellers and buyers of a business.
+That is, the more precisely a seller studies and learns their business as they try to sell, the less they know.
 This equally applies to buyers; the more they learn and study the business with the intention of buying it, the less they know.

 This applies especially to small business owners.
-Consider the following: